 - You wake up with the superpower of flight.
 Use all five senses to write a descriptive paragraph about what you see when you fly for the first time.
-Use lots of sensory details (what you see, hear, smell, taste, and touch).
+Use sensory details (what you see, hear, smell, taste, and touch).
 Where will you go?

 - Write a story from the perspective of a pet.